ministryofjustice/opg-modernising-lpa-docs/src/research-development/articles/reducing-mass-attempts.md

 We can use this in our designs to help make a better user journey for the significant majority of good actors that use our service while prevent bad actors.

-This is important as we should make the service as easy to use for those who want to use it while preventing fraudulent activity or increased admin and service costs.
+This is important as we should make the service as easy to use for those who want to use it while preventing fraudulent activity or increased administration and service costs.

 #### Detect new account fraud

 > Accurately distinguish between legitimate and high-risk account registrations so you can selectively introduce additional checks, such as phone or email verification.

-We could use this service to ensure that the data collected on registration and the verification process is passed into this.
+We could use this service to ensure that the data collected on registration and the verification process is not fraudulent.

 Having extra safe guards around these already secure processes will help mitigate high-risk accounts being created and subsequently abused.

 ## Conclusion

-We have options that we should investigate in Beta to learn more about how they can solve the problem.
+We have options that we should investigate in Beta to learn more about how they can help solve the problem.

-We already use AWS WAF so we will have real world data to look at.
+We already have experience of AWS WAF, so we will have real world data to look at.
 We should take the opportunity with the existing implementations to trial any exploration.

 ## References